OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

     :align: center
     :width: 75%

     The partial derivative Jacobian for the Sellar problem has only 18 non-zero values in it.
-It is 37% sparse.
+Only 37% of the matrix elements are non zero.

 If you chose to use the :ref:`DirectSolver`, then it will use scipy's sparse `splu`_  method to solve linear system for total derivatives.